millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 - If you did not select 'Enable Golden Gate' when provisioning the DBCS service you can manually enable it using dbaascli by following these [instructions](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/use-goldengate-service-this-service.html#GUID-3DF283C1-366D-40B0-8550-1E6003CBC751).

-- If you did not select 'Enable Golden Gate' when provisioning the DBCS service you can also manually enable it by running these commands from the SQL Developer DIPC PDB connection to configure the OGG source database.
+- If you did not select 'Enable Golden Gate' when provisioning the DBCS service, an alternate method to running the dbaascli tool is to run these commands from the SQL Developer DIPC PDB connection to configure the OGG source database.

 ```
 ALTER SESSION SET CONTAINER="CDB$ROOT";